You can get enough iron on a plant-based diet, and this list shows you how with 12 vegan sources of iron!

 11. Beets, 1 cup, 1.34 mg (7% DV)

 This royal purple root veggie is packed with antioxidants and contains a nice serving of iron.
-Beet juice also has some added benefits for athletes [learn more here].
+Beet juice also has some added benefits for athletes.
+Learn more in the video below!

 12. White Mushrooms, 1 cup cooked, 2.7 mg, (15% DV)

 The “meat” of the plant-based world not only has a nice bite, but it’s also an excellent source of iron.
-Throw mushrooms into a stir-fry, salad or make these Vegan Tacos.
+Throw mushrooms into a stir-fry, salad or make these Freezer Mushroom Breakfast Burritos.